SecretA/ComposeAlertDialogUtils/README.md

-# ComposeAlertDialogUtils
+# Jetpack Compose Confirmation Dialog Utils
 A utils class for alert dialogs in compose

-Just copy the class to you project and use it as below:
+Just copy the class ConfirmationDialog.kt to you project and use it as below:

 ```kotlin
 @Preview